george4n/ddocs/content/esigning/integrations/getaccept/creating-a-flow/creating-a-flow.md

 ![](/uploads/Screenshot 2018-08-29 14.59.16.png)

-For expire time, you can set it as amount of days or the day of the week, ie, all documents should expire on a Sunday.
+For expire time, you can set it as amount of days or the day of the week, ie, all documents should expire on a Sunday OR documents should expire after 7 days.

 For delivery methods, you can select: